OpenCLIM/ecocrop/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OpenCLIM/ecocrop/HEAD?labpath=ecocrop_testrun_notebook.ipynb)

-MJB 18/3/24
+MJB 19/3/24
 -----------

 # Overview

-The Ecocrop suitability model assesses the changing climatic suitability of a variety of crops.
+The Ecocrop suitability model assesses the changing climatic suitability of a variety of crops using the FAO EcoCrop database.
 Temperature and precipitation are assessed, so the suitability is for un-irrigated crops grown outside.
 Other impacts on suitability such as changing soils and the spread of pests or diseases are not accounted for.

 The tool uses the following parameters from the EcoCrop database for the climate suitability calculation:
 - TOPMN,optimal minimum temperature